When can babies and kids under age 5 get their shots? Here's the timeline

 The pediatric clinical trial for this vaccine includes a total of approximately 8,300 children from 6 months to 12 years old.
 In the youngest age groups, the vaccine is given as a series of three shots — the second is 21 days after the first, and the third is eight weeks after that.

-Kids' dosage is smaller than for adults: the dose for littles is 3 micrograms, a much smaller dose than the 30 microgram dose given to adults and teenagers.
-For children aged 5-11, the dose is 10 micrograms.
+Kids' dosage is smaller than for adults: The dose for littles is 3 micrograms, a much smaller dose than the 30 microgram dose given to adults and teenagers.
+For children ages 5-11, the dose is 10 micrograms.

 Pfizer has yet to publicly release detailed safety and efficacy data for children in this youngest age group.